Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Introduction

 Both of these lines, while pushing the study of robustness evaluation further, mostly have their own advantages and limitations as a tradeoff on how to guarantee the underlying image-label structure of evaluation samples will be the same as the training samples: perturbation based evaluations usually maintain the image-label structure by predefining the perturbations within a set of operations that will not alter the image semantics, such as $\ell$-norm ball constraints \citep{carlini2019evaluating}, or texture \citep{geirhos2018imagenettrained}, frequency-based \citep{wang2020high} perturbations, but are relatively limited in the variety of perturbations allowed.
-On the other hand, new-dataset based evaluations maintain the image-label structure by soliciting the efforts of human annotators to construct datasets with the same semantics but significantly different styles \citep{hendrycks2021natural,hendrycks2019benchmarking,wang2019learning}.
+On the other hand, new-dataset based evaluations maintain the image-label structure by soliciting the efforts of human annotators to construct datasets with the same semantics but significantly different styles \citep{hendrycks2021natural,hendrycks2019benchmarking}.
 However, such new datasets may be costly to collect, and a potential issue is that they are fixed once collected and published to the research community.
-Ranking methods based on the fixed datasets will eventually lead to the selection bias of methods~\citep{duda1973pattern,friedman2001elements}, where the final selection of methods only fits certain datasets rather than being a good reflection of the world.
-While recent efforts have tried to alleviate the selection bias by collecting data from multiple sources ~\citep{gulrajani2020search,koh2021wilds,ye2021ood}, we kindly argue that a dynamic process of generating evaluation datasets will certainly further mitigate this issue.
+Ranking methods based on the fixed datasets will eventually lead to the methods overfit on certain datasets~\citep{duda1973pattern,friedman2001elements}.
+While recent efforts have tried to alleviate the selection bias by collecting data from multiple sources ~\citep{gulrajani2020search,koh2021wilds,ye2021ood,wang2022adaptive}, we kindly argue that a dynamic process of generating evaluation datasets will certainly further mitigate this issue.